 44. Who will make these arrangements during excursions?
-45. Who will make these arrangements during camps?
+2000 45.
+Who will make these arrangements during camps?
 46. Who will make these arrangements during sporting activities?
-47. s there a process for post incident support in place? ☐ Yes □ N 48. lave all school staff who conduct classes that students with a medical condition hat relates to allergy and the potential for an anaphylactic reaction attend, and any other staff identified by the principal, been briefed on: .
-The school's Anaphylaxis Management Policy? ☐ Yes The causes, symptoms and treatment of anaphylaxis? ☐ Yes □ No 16 The identities of students with a medical condition that relates to allergy and the potential for an anaphylactic reaction, and who are prescribed an adrenaline autoinjector, including where their medication is located?
-Yes □ No 8 .
-How to use an adrenaline autoinjector, including hands on practise with a trainer adrenaline autoinjector? ☐ Yes □ No 18 The school's general first aid and emergency response procedures for all in- school and out-of-school environments? ☐ Yes □ N - 1 Where the adrenaline autoinjector(s) for general use is kept? ☐ Yes □ No - 3 Where the adrenaline autoinjectors for individual students are located including if they carry it on their person? ☐ Yes □ No SEC TION 6: Communication Plan 49. there a Communication Plan in place to provide information about anaphylaxis nd the school's policies?
-To school staff? ☐ Yes □ No To students? ☐ Yes □ No - 3 To parents? ☐ Yes □ No To volunteers? ☐ Yes □ No - To casual relief staff? ☐ Yes □ No 50. there a process for distributing this information to the relevant school staff? ☐ Yes □ No What is it?
+47. s there a process for post incident support in place? ☐ Yes ☐ No 48.
+Have all school staff who conduct classes that students with a medical condition hat relates to allergy and the potential for an anaphylactic reaction attend, and any other staff identified by the principal, been briefed on: i.
+The school's Anaphylaxis Management Policy? ☐ Yes □ No The causes, symptoms and treatment of anaphylaxis? ☐ Yes □ No 183 The identities of students with a medical condition that relates to allergy and the potential for an anaphylactic reaction, and who are prescribed an adrenaline autoinjector, including where their medication is located? ☐ Yes □ No 8 How to use an adrenaline autoinjector, including hands on practise with a trainer adrenaline autoinjector? ☐ Yes □ No 19 The school's general first aid and emergency response procedures for all in- school and out-of-school environments? ☐ Yes □ No Where the adrenaline autoinjector(s) for general use is kept? ☐ Yes □ No 3 .
+Where the adrenaline autoinjectors for individual students are located including if they carry it on their person? ☐ Yes □ No SEC FION 6: Communication Plan - 49. s there a Communication Plan in place to provide information about anaphylaxis and the school's policies? i .
+To school staff? ☐ Yes □ No ı .
+To students? ☐ Yes □ No (To parents? ☐ Yes □ No (To volunteers? ☐ Yes □ No 6 To casual relief staff? ☐ Yes ☐ No 50.
+I there a process for distributing this information to the relevant school staff? ☐ Yes □ No 8 What is it?